CAEC: Confidential, Attestable, and Efficient Inter-CVM Communication with Arm CCA: Evaluation

 To evaluate the runtime cost of \name, we conducted an experiment in which we measure inference latency under two configurations.
 In the baseline setting, the model (GPT-2) is stored in the realm’s private memory.
 In the second setting, the model is shared with another realm and stored in the CSM.
 We repeat each experiment using 10 representative queries in non-conversational mode.

-\para{Results} The average inference time is 13.4 seconds in both scenarios, showing that executing a model from CSM via the CSM driver achieves native performance and that the same physical pages can safely be shared between two realms without incurring any inference-time overhead, promising for collaborative or resource-constrained deployments.
+\para{Results} The average inference time is 13.4 seconds in both scenarios.
+This results shows that executing a model from CSM via the CSM driver achieves \textit{native performance} and that the same physical pages can safely be shared between two realms without incurring any inference-time overhead.